Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/316-sdcard-reader.md

 **Expected result**

-The output from the last command should contain 2 indentical checksums:
+The output from the last command should contain 2 identical checksums:

 ```bash
 2083776668ed0c8095a9ac42188153c02f360e116c14b36d2ef5c98665d75dcb  /tmp/in.bin